CosmosContracts/incident-response/5-April-22/upgrade.md

 # Juno April 5, 2022 Chain Halt Upgrade
 This upgrade is effectively a hard fork with the same chain-id.
-What this means, is we'll need to delete all previous data and start from a new genesis.
+This means we'll need to delete all previous data and start from a new genesis.

 NOTE: This assumes you've already ran through setting up a juno node here: https://docs.junonetwork.io/validators/getting-setup